 This almanac of fraternities and sororities follows in the tradition of Baird’s Manual of American College Fraternities.
 The first edition debuted in 1879 and was the work of William Raimond Baird.
 The twentieth and last edition was published in 1991.
 Much has happened in the world of fraternities and sororities in the ensuing decades.
 This almanac is unique in several ways.
 It has, by far, the most complete information ever compiled, and it is in a non-print form so that it can be updated regularly.

-A detailed history of social fraternities and sororities is listed for more than 1,000 individual North American institutions of higher education where local or national Greek-letter organizations have existed, plus more than one hundred schools at which the organizations have been closed.
-It provides a chronological listing with dates of existence of all national organizations, including their local predecessor and all other local groups that have existed.
+A detailed history of social fraternities and sororities is listed for more than 1,000 individual North American institutions of higher education where local or national Greek-letter organizations have existed.
+There is also a listing for more than 100 institutions which no longer exist.

 A chronological listing of every chapter, with their local predecessor, is provided for more than two hundred currently existing fraternities and sororities with three or more chapters.
 That same information is provided for more than one hundred institutions that no longer exist.